Half Past Dead: Home media

 The film was released on DVD in the US on March 4, 2003.

 Reception

 Box office

 Half Past Dead was released on November 15, 2002, in the United States, where it grossed $7.8 million on its opening weekend.
 It grossed $15.5 million in the US and another $3.7 million outside the US, for a total worldwide gross of $19.2 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 23 out of 100, based on 23 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
 It was ranked number 61 in a Rotten Tomatoes editorial on the 100 worst movies of all time.

-Critic Roger Ebert wrote, "Half Past Dead is like an alarm that goes off with nobody in the room.
-It does its job, stops, and nobody cares."
+Critic Roger Ebert wrote, "Half Past Dead is like an alarm that goes off while nobody is in the room.
+It does its job and stops, and nobody cares."

 Seagal was nominated for Worst Actor at the 2002 Stinkers Bad Movie Awards and the 23rd Golden Raspberry Awards.